tieututinhoc/piracy/docs/torrents.md

 - [Rock Box](https://rawkbawx.rocks/) - Metal music tracker.
 - [Music Torrent](http://music-torrent.net) - General music tracker.
 - [Torrent Paradise](https://torrent-paradise.ml/) - (`needs ad-blocker`) - A torrent site which does not offer much information appart from the title and seeders.
+- [Redtopic](https://anonym.to/?https://git.fuwafuwa.moe/cairn/Redtopia) - Redtopia was a private music tracker that was shutdown.
+This repository contains torrents for downloading its content.

 ## Tracker Proxies